Frequently Asked Questions

 Sometimes called neuro-affirming, a neurodiversity-affirming approach to counseling recognizes and respects neurological differences (like autism, ADHD, dyslexia, and others) as natural variations of the human experience rather than deficits or disorders to be "fixed."
 This perspective values each person’s unique way of thinking, feeling, and interacting with the world.
 In practice, neurodiversity-affirming counseling focuses on collaboration, validation, and empowerment.
 Our therapists avoid pathologizing traits that may differ from neurotypical norms and instead support clients in identifying their strengths, navigating challenges, advocating for their needs, to enhance living in alignment with client-identified values.

-ACT is a third-wave approach to behavior change and seeks to help you develop a new relationship with your thoughts and emotions to ultimately provide a path out of suffering and into life!
 Through ACT, clients are encouraged to explore their values, connect with the present moment, and accept difficult thoughts and emotions without judgment.
 The therapist helps clients increase psychological flexibility, allowing them to make value-driven decisions and engage in behaviors that lead to greater well-being.
 ACT techniques are used to help clients identify and defuse unhelpful cognitive patterns, fostering a healthier relationship with their internal experiences.

 Behavior analytic principles are used to analyze and understand how environmental factors influence our behavior.
 This allows clients to target specific, measurable behaviors for meaningful change.
 This method is particularly effective in addressing issues like self-regulation, social skills, communication challenges, and anxiety.